-In 2018, I was teaching a printmaking class at a senior home when I encountered a woman named Phoebe who’d lost her right arm.
-We began talking and she shared her story.
+While teaching a printmaking class at a senior home, I encountered a woman named Phoebe who’d lost her right arm.
+She shared her story.
 She’d been a ventriloquist of some renown in the early 1970s, appearing with her puppet Rudy on television programs like Captain Kangaroo and Hobo Kelly.
 By 1980 her career slowed and the TV appearances ended.
 Her husband convinced her to give up ventriloquism and she settled for a job as a secretary.

 In 1981, Phoebe felt pain in her right arm, her puppet arm.
 She was diagnosed with advanced bone cancer.
 She had emergency surgery and her arm was removed at the shoulder.
 Her life was saved, but her performing career was over.
 “I killed Rudy,” Phoebe said.
 “He tried to kill me.”

 Ventriloquism dates back to classical Greece.
 Early ventriloquists were called “engastrimyths” (gaster for stomach, mythos for speech).
 Onlookers believed ventriloquists had demons in their stomach belching forth language from the host’s mouth.

 In the book I Can See Your Lips Moving: The History and Art of Ventriloquism, author Valentine Vox writes that the roots of ventriloquism lay in necromancy.
 It was believed that ventriloquists channeled the spirit of the dead through holes in their body via nostrils, ears, mouth and anus.
 Biblical law specifically forbids necromancy as is written in Deuteronomy: “To seek truth from the dead is abhorred by God” and is punishable by death.